 5. Formal communication will get more informal

-It is absolutely correct to say that a formal communication channel as regal as email cannot be replaced, but for internal communications and inter-team collaboration, a group chat would be more effective than an email thread that goes on s for miles.
+It is correct to say that a formal communication channel as regal as email cannot be replaced.
+Still, for internal communications and inter-team collaboration, a group chat would be more effective than an email thread that goes on s for miles.

 6. Millennial employees will no longer be job nomads